 How much are we spending across all channels and all lead generation activity?
 Knowing your customer acquisition cost is the first step toward understanding your ROI.

 If your marketing spend was £10,000 and you acquired 10 customers, then your customer acquisition cost is £1,000.
 That’s straightforward.
 This leads us to lifetime customer value.

 3) Lifetime customer value

-If you are able to increase the lifetime value (LTV) in relation to the Customer Acquisition Cost you will improve returns.
+If you’re able to increase the lifetime value (LTV) in relation to the customer acquisition cost, you will improve returns.

 4) Return on investment

 Now it all comes together.
-Simply put, how effectively is your marketing budget being spent.
-You could use the LTV of your acquisitions and Customer Acquisition Cost to produce a straightforward metric.
+Simply put, ROI demonstrates how effectively your marketing budget is being spent.
+You could use the LTV of your acquisitions and customer acquisition cost to produce a straightforward metric.